-- 11.2.1.1 Business Automobile Liability Insurance \$5,000,000 combined single limit per occurrence. - 11.2.1.2 Commercial General Liability Insurance - (a) \$5,000,000 per occurrence. - (b) \$10,000,000 general aggregate. - (c) \$2,000,000 products/completed operations aggregate. - (d) \$2,000,000 personal and advertising injury limit. - 11.2.2 ☒ Additional Insured.
-Owner shall be named as an additional insured on Construction Manager's CGL specified, for on-going operations and completed operations, excess/umbrella liability, commercial automobile liability, and any required pollution liability, but only with respect to liability for bodily injury, property damage, or personal and advertising injury to the extent caused by the negligent acts or omissions of Construction Manager, or those acting on Construction Manager's behalf, in the performance of Construction Manager's work for Owner at the Worksite.
-The insurance of the Construction Manager and its Subcontractors (both primary and excess) shall be primary to any insurance available to the Additional Insureds shall be excess and non-contributory. - 11.2.3 Business Automobile Liability, and CGL coverages required under §11.2.1 may be provided by a single policy for the full limits required or by a combination of underlying policies with the balance provided by excess or umbrella liability policies. - 11.2.4 Workman's Compensation: It is understood and agreed that there shall be no Industrial Insurance coverage provided for the Contractor or any Subcontractor by Owner and in view of NRS 616.280 and 617.210 requiring that Contractor comply with the provisions of Chapters 616 and 617 of NRS, Contractor shall, before commencing work under the provisions of this Agreement, furnish to Owner a Certificate of Insurance from an admitted insurance company in the State of Nevada that complies with all the requirements of Nevada law. - 11.2.5 Construction Manager shall maintain in effect all insurance coverage required under §11.2.1 with insurance companies lawfully authorized to do business in the jurisdiction in which the Project is located.
-If Construction Manager fails to obtain or maintain any insurance coverage required under this Agreement, Owner may purchase such coverage and charge the expense to Construction Manager, or terminate this Agreement. - 11.2.6 To the extent commercially available to Construction Manager from its current insurance company, insurance policies required under §11.2.1 shall contain a provision that the insurance company or its designee must give Owner written notice transmitted in paper or electronic format: (a) thirty (30) Days before coverage is nonrenewed by the insurance company and (b) within ten (10) Business Days after cancelation of coverage by the insurance company.
+11.2.1.1 Business Automobile Liability Insurance \$5,000,000 combined single limit per occurrence.

+11.2.1.2 Commercial General Liability Insurance

+- (a) \$5,000,000 per occurrence. - (b)\$10,000,000 general aggregate. - (c) \$2,000,000 products/completed operations aggregate. - (d) \$2,000,000 personal and advertising injury limit.

+11.2.2 I Additional Insured.
+Owner shall be named as an additional insured on Construction Manager's CGL specified, for on-going operations and completed operations, excess/umbrella liability, commercial automobile liability, and any required pollution liability, but only with respect to liability for bodily injury, property damage, or personal and advertising injury to the extent caused by the negligent acts or omissions of Construction Manager's work for Owner at the Worksite.
+The insurance of the Construction Manager and its Subcontractors (both primary and excess) shall be primary to any insurance available to the Additional Insureds.
+Any insurance available to the Additional Insureds shall be excess and non-contributory.

+11.2.3 Business Automobile Liability, and CGL coverages required under §11.2.1 may be provided by a single policy for the full limits required or by a combination of underlying policies with the balance provided by excess or umbrella liability policies.

+11.2.4 Workman's Compensation: It is understood and agreed that there shall be no Industrial Insurance coverage provided for the Contractor or any Subcontractor by Owner and in view of NRS 616.280 and 617.210 requiring that Contractor comply with the provisions of Chapters 616 and 617 of NRS, Contractor shall, before commencing work under the provisions of this Agreement, furnish to Owner a Certificate of Insurance from an admitted insurance company in the State of Nevada that complies with all the requirements of Nevada law.

+11.2.5 Construction Manager shall maintain in effect all insurance coverage required under §11.2.1 with insurance companies lawfully authorized to do business in the jurisdiction in which the Project is located.
+If Construction Manager fails to obtain or maintain any insurance coverage required under this Agreement, Owner may purchase such coverage and charge the expense to Construction Manager, or terminate this Agreement.

+11.2.6 To the extent commercially available to Construction Manager from its current insurance company, insurance policies required under §11.2.1 shall contain a provision that the insurance company or its designee must give Owner written notice transmitted in paper or electronic format: (a) thirty (30) Days before coverage is nonrenewed by the insurance company and (b) within ten (10) Business Days after cancelation of coverage by the insurance company.
 Before commencing the Work and upon renewal or replacement of the insurance policies, Construction Manager shall furnish Owner with certificates of insurance until one year after Substantial Completion or longer if required by the Contract Documents.
+In addition, if any insurance policy required under §11.2.1 is not to be

+ConsensusDoca® 500 - Standard Agreement and General Conditions Between Owner and Construction Manager (CM At-Risk) @ 2017, Revised December 2921, THIS DOCUMENT MAY HAVE BEEN MODIFIED.
+The ConsensusDocs technology platform creates a redline comparison to the standard language which the purchaser of this contract is authorized to share for review purposes.
+Consultation with legal and insurance coursel are strongly encouraged.
+You may only make copies of finalized documents for distribution to parties in direct connection with this contract.
+Any other uses are strictly prohibited.

-In addition, if any insurance policy required under §11.2.1 is not to be immediately replaced without lapse in coverage when it expires, exhausts its limits, or is to be cancelled, Construction Manager shall give Owner prompt written notice upon actual or constructive knowledge of such condition.
+immediately replaced without lapse in coverage when it expires, exhausts its limits, or is to be cancelled, Construction Manager shall give Owner prompt written notice upon actual or constructive knowledge of such condition.